KonradPodstawski/kiss_dc/README.md

  ![alt](https://github.com/FiveDomain/kiss_dc/blob/master/logo.png?raw=true)

 <p align="center">
-KISS_DC is a tool that allows you to use the computer of a person with a previously prepared script (https://github.com/FiveDomain/KISS_DC_client_example) as a computing unit in a very simple way.
-The tool allows you to write code in languages such as JS and Python.
-One of the planned changes is adding the possibility of writing in every language compiling into WASM.
+KISS_DC is a tool that allows to use a person's computer with a previously prepared script (https://github.com/FiveDomain/KISS_DC_client_example) as a computing unit.
+This tool allows you to write code in languages such as JS and Python (and after the comilation to .wasm from such languages as Rust, Go, C++, C#, Java, Python or TypeScript. and many others ).
+One of the planned changes is adding Load Balancer / Computing Balancer.
 </p>

-## Simple Example
+## Simple Python Example
 ```rust
 use kiss_dc::*;